Management of Noncancer Chronic Pain (2018)

 - Accepted and evidence-based therapeutic options, including nonpharmacologic management, should be available when medically necessary.
 A multifaceted and biopsychosocial approach is optimal when possible

-- Policies banning opioids should be Opiates should be considered with caution after weighing all treatment options.
+- Policies banning opioids should be eschewed.
+Opiates should be considered with caution after weighing all treatment options.

-- Medication use should be Benefits and risks for the patient (including abuse) and the facility (potential for diversion) must be considered, recognizing that problems with substance abuse, chemical dependency, and management of prescription medications are common in correctional populations.
+- Medication use should be judicious.
+Benefits and risks for the patient (including abuse) and the facility (potential for diversion) must be considered, recognizing that problems with substance abuse, chemical dependency, and management of prescription medications are common in correctional populations.

 - Continuity of care planning is important, including consideration of resources and reentry into the community.
 Care coordination should be ensured to avoid interruption in pain treatment.